 Rheumatoid arthritis, an inflammation of the joints, is another common cause of fallen arches.
 Arthritis in the feet can be incredibly painful.
 When the joints in ankles and feet don’t work properly, the arch muscles loosen.
 If you think this is your situation, see a doctor immediately to create a plan of action.

 Obesity and pregnancy can also put pressure on foot tendons.
-See a doctor to see if weight may be playing a factor in your arch pain.
 Pregnancy changes arches in two ways: weight gain and hormonal changes.
 Typically, women see a fairly large change in their arch during their first pregnancy.
 Subsequent pregnancies cause much more mild changes in the feet.

 Fallen arches cause feet to tire easily.
 This limits the ability to perform jobs requiring long periods of standing or engage in strenuous physical activities like distance running and soccer.
 Tired feet is the most common symptom of fallen arches and can be very painful.